Trump to Putin: Please don't meddle in U.S. elections

 “We’ve had great meetings.
 We’ve had a very, very good relationship,” Trump said on Friday.
 “And we look forward to spending some very good time together.
 A lot of very positive things going to come out of the relationship.”

-A U.S. special counsel, Robert Mueller, conducted a two-year investigation into Russian interference in the 2016 U.S. election and whether the Trump campaign colluded with Moscow.

-Mueller found that Russia did meddle in the election but that the Trump campaign did not illegally conspire with Russia to influence the vote.

-In a further attempt to lighten the mood, Trump sought common ground with Putin at the expense of the journalists who had gathered to catch the leaders at the outset of their meeting.
+In a further attempt to lighten the mood, Trump sought common ground with Putin at the expense of the journalists gathered to catch the leaders at the outset of their meeting.

 “Get rid of them.
 Fake news is a great term, isn’t it.
 You don’t have this problem in Russia but we do,” Trump said.